rob-by06/netflix_sql_project/README.md

 **Objective:** Identify the top 10 actors with the most appearances in Indian-produced movies.

-### 15. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords
+### 15. Categorize Content Based on the Presence of 'Violence' Keyword

 ```sql
 SELECT